IdProo/Documents/Developers/en/Concepts/api-access.md

-Applications have two fundamental ways with which they communicate with APIs - using the application identity, or delegating the user`s identity.
+Applications have two fundamental ways with which they communicate with APIs - using the application identity, or delegating the user's identity.
 Sometimes both methods need to be combined.